Prasannajaga/error-form-control/projects/error-control/README.md

 # ErrorControl

-Handle your Reactive forms validation with ps-error-control.
+Handle your Reactive forms validation with ng-forms-handler.

 ## Example